 Christoph Benning, Director

-The Laboratory conducts a broad range of energy-related research at the molecular, subcellular, cellular, tissue, organ and organismal levels and draws on plant physiology, biochemistry, structural biology, cell and molecular biology, genetics and other disciplines.
+The Laboratory conducts a broad range of energy-related research at the molecular, subcellular, cellular, tissue, organ and organismal levels and draws on plant physiology, biochemistry, structural biology, cell and molecular biology, genetics, synthetic biology and other disciplines.
 Areas of research under investigation emphasize topics related to energy capture, conversion, and deposition in energy-rich molecules.
-These topics include dynamic regulation of photosynthesis and growth, identification of energy-sensing and response pathways, mechanisms and regulation of carbon fixation, transduction of environmental information by the plant, effects of stress conditions upon growth and productivity, genetic analysis of physiological traits, and molecular mechanisms regulating plant gene expression.
+These topics include dynamic regulation of photosynthesis and growth, identification of energy-sensing and response pathways, mechanisms and regulation of carbon fixation, compartmentalization of photosynthetic metabolism in organelles and bacterial microcompartments, transduction of environmental information by the plant, and effects of stress conditions upon growth and productivity.

 The aim of graduate work in the Laboratory is to give students training in independent research and to provide them with sufficient strength, both in biology and in the basic sciences, to enable them to stay in the forefront of their continuously changing and developing field.
 Doctoral programs consist of course work in advanced subjects and research, leading to a dissertation.

-Graduate students are given freedom of choice in selecting, within the Laboratory, the areas of their research and their major advisors.
-These selections must be compatible with the Laboratory’s objectives.
-Students are expected to spend the first two semesters following admission familiarizing themselves with the research programs of the Laboratory’s staff and related research in other departments, including participation in several research projects, and to make their selection on this basis.
+Graduate students are given freedom of choice in selecting, within the Laboratory, the areas of their research and their major advisors, who are members of the above-mentioned departments and programs.
+These selections must be compatible with the Laboratory's objectives.
+Students are expected to spend the first two semesters familiarizing themselves with the research programs of the Laboratory's staff and related research in other departments, including participation in several research projects, and to make their selection on this basis.

 Because of the intensity of the program, the student is expected to work on a year-round basis.